syncfusion-content/install-docs/Common/Essential-Studio/Installation/web-installer/how-to-install.md

 > * A registered Syncfusion<sup style="font-size:70%">&reg;</sup> account (Trial or Licensed).
 If you do not have one, [create a new account](https://www.syncfusion.com/account/register).
 > * Administrator privileges on the machine where the installer will run.
 > * The web installer file downloaded from the [Syncfusion<sup style="font-size:70%">&reg;</sup> website](https://www.syncfusion.com/downloads/latest-version).
 For download instructions, refer to the [Download Syncfusion Essential Studio Web Installer](how-to-download) guide.
-> * Supported platform: Windows 8.1 or later (Windows 10/11 recommended) with the required .NET Framework / .NET runtimes installed for the selected products.
+> * Supported platform: Windows 8.1 or later (Windows 10/11 recommended) with the required .NET Framework / .NET runtime installed for the selected products.

 **Web**